×

 • offering vaccination when patients attend for other reasons.

-The DoH has developed new materials to support you in communicating COVID-19 vaccine information with Aboriginal and Torres Strait Islander patients, including:
+The DoHAC has developed materials for vaccine providers to support you in communicating COVID-19 vaccine information with Aboriginal and Torres Strait Islander patients.
+These are available via the DoHAC website and include:

 • talking points to assist you in having conversations about COVID-19 vaccines

-• videos with Indigenous community leaders and testimonials by real people
+• video messages from Indigenous community leaders and testimonials by real people

 You can support the cultural safety of Aboriginal and Torres Strait Islander patients by: